 You will be provided a room in a local homestay with an electric fan and air cooler.
 Three meals per day will be prepared by the homestay host, or will be eaten occasionally at local restaurants.
 Wifi is available in the accommodations and VPs with smart phones can also access the internet with a Cambodian SIM card.
-A nearby technical school associated with the school where you will be teaching also has internet available for 75 cents/hour.
-Laundry can be done by hand or at a local cleaner.
+Laundry can be done by hand at the homestay or at a local cleaner.

 While day-to-day activities and starting times are subject to change, a typical day as a Buddhist Immersion – Teach English Program participant in Oudong might look like the following: